clairemoorecantwell/learnLexicalConstraints/readme.md

 ### LexEntry
 use: `new_LexEntry = LexEntry(inpt,prob=1,pfc=None)`

-**inpt:** a string, the input, or the UR if you like
+**inpt:** a string, the input, or the UR if you like.
+If operating this program using Correspondence-Free MaxEnt, just think of this as a label for each lexical entry.
+It has no phonological value, but it's still useful to have meaningful labels that a human can make sense of, to distinguish different lexical items from each other.

-**prob:** you can use this attribute to define a token frequency for this input, for example if you want to sample or weight inputs by token frequency
+**prob:** you can use this attribute to define a token frequency for this lexical entry, for example if you want to sample or weight words by token frequency

 **pfc:** This starts out empty, and can stay empty if you're not using PFCs.
 It should typically not be defined in advance, but you can if you need to.
 It should wind up being a list of tuples, of the form `(output, weight)` where `output` is a string corresponding to the output that the PFC demands, and `weight` is the weight on that constraint.  __PFCs are hitched to inputs, and are not stored with the other constraints.
 This might need to be changed to allow for batch learning __